AlexKven/kwh-modbus/documentation/slave_register_specification.md

 | 6 | Master is sending command to a device ||
 | 7 | Master is reading message from a device ||
 | 8 | Master is reading message from slave ||

-# Slave States #

-Below is table of current slave states that any slave may be:

 ### 0: Slave is Idle ###